z0on/Adaptive-pathways-of-coral-populations-on-the-Great-Barrier-Reef/README.md

 --------

-Accessory scripts (run without arguments to see full usage description): thinner.pl : for thinning a VCF file vcf2dadi.pl : to convert VCF to dadi format dadiBoot.pl	: generates bootstrapped dadi datasets by resampling entries in the "Gene" column removeBayescanOutliers.pl : removes SNPs with Bayescan qvalue less than specified.
+Accessory scripts (run without arguments to see full usage description):

+thinner.pl : for thinning a VCF file

+vcf2dadi.pl : to convert VCF to dadi format

+dadiBoot.pl	: generates bootstrapped dadi datasets by resampling entries in the "Gene" column

+removeBayescanOutliers.pl : removes SNPs with Bayescan qvalue less than specified.

 Command-line dadi scripts:

-projections_calc_auto.py : calculates number of segregating site for different projection values 1d_spectrum_plot.py : plots 1d frequency spectrum to pdf 2d_spectrum_plot.py	: plots 1d frequency spectrum to pdf onegrowth_auto.py :	one-population model with a single growth period twogrowth_auto.py :	one-population model with a two growth periods s2m_auto.py	: two-population s2m model with split into two different sizes with asymmetrical migration twogrowth2d_null.py : two-population model with size change but no split - a null model to compare to s2m to prove that populations are demographically distinct. s2mRM_auto.py : extension of s2m model with a change in migration rates in the last 0.01 time units.
+projections_calc_auto.py	calculates number of segregating site for different projection values

+1d_spectrum_plot.py	plots 1d frequency spectrum to pdf

+2d_spectrum_plot.py	plots 1d frequency spectrum to pdf

+onegrowth_auto.py	one-population model with a single growth period

+twogrowth_auto.py	one-population model with a two growth periods

+s2m_auto.py	two-population s2m model with split into two different sizes with asymmetrical migration

+twogrowth2d_null.py	two-population model with size change but no split - a null model to compare to s2m to prove that populations are demographically distinct.

-SLiM:
+s2mRM_auto.py	extension of s2m model with a change in migration rates in the last 0.01 time units.

+SLiM
-SLIM_WSOMKmodel_withNeutral.txt : model main code
-slimPlots.R	: script to plot fitness and phenotype trends from SLiM output
+SLIM_WSOMKmodel_withNeutral.txt	model main code slimPlots.R	script to plot fitness and phenotype trends from SLiM output